bigtreetech/docs/docs/KNOMI2.md

 ## Mounting Plate

-Before you start the assembly, we recommend preparing these two printed parts in advance.
-The Mounting Plate is designed with a snap-on feature due to size limitations and considerations for the air duct design.
-This may cause some wear and tear through repeated disassembling and reassembling.
-Hence, we suggest printing several extra copies of this part for future use.
+Before beginning installation, make sure you have both printed parts ready.
+Due to size constraints and airflow requirements, the mounting plate uses a snap-fit design.
+Note that this design may wear out with repeated removal and reinstallation.
+We recommend printing extra copies for convenience.

-We conducted a comparative analysis measuring wind speed and acoustic energy levels between the original StealthBurner and our customized version featuring vents and KNOMI add-on.
-The results showed that both versions performed similarly, indicating that adding KNOMI will not compromise the performance of the StealthBurner.
+Our performance testing compared airflow velocity and acoustic levels between the standard StealthBurner and the modified KNOMI-equipped version.
+The results demonstrated equivalent cooling performance and noise output between both configurations, confirming that the KNOMI integration - including its additional ventilation features - maintains the StealthBurner's original operational performance without compromise.

 <img src=img/KNOMI/KNOMI_IN3.png width="600" />